OnChainSurvivor/OnChainSurvivor/README.md

 ## 🌟About the Project🌟

 Onchain Survivor is a web-based game that utilizes Web3 technologies to enable Open Source, decentralized, peer-to-peer multiplayer interactions.
-Players can navigate a 2.5D environment to do what they do best....
+Players can navigate a 2.5D environment to do what they do best...
 Survive Together! while enjoying blockchain features to enhance their gameplay experience.

 ### 🔑Key Features🔑